Build in public tools: what you actually need

 This is the layer infrapage is built for, so here are the real specs, limitations included:

-- What it connects to: GitHub (repos, CI, commit activity, releases), revenue via Polar, Stripe, or TrustMRR, analytics via Umami or Google Search Console, uptime via plain URL checks, Uptime Kuma, or Beszel, plus Sentry, Linear, Vercel, Discord, and more — over 30 widget types across 15+ integrations.
+- What it connects to: GitHub (repos, CI, commit activity, releases), revenue via Polar or Stripe, analytics via Umami or Google Search Console, uptime via plain URL checks, Uptime Kuma, or Beszel, plus Sentry, Linear, Vercel, Discord, and more — over 30 widget types across 15+ integrations.

 - Public/private per widget: each widget is individually visible or hidden, and sensitive metrics can be shown as growth-only ("+12% this month") without revealing the absolute number.